Frequently Asked Questions About the Knee

 Anterior Cruciate Ligament Injuries - Sprain or rupture of the anterior cruciate ligament, often caused by twisting the knee or an impact to the side of the knee.

 Articular Cartilage Problems of the Knee - Injured areas, called lesions, show up as tears or pot holes in the surface of the cartilage that lines the ends of the bones.

 Collateral Ligament Injuries - An injury to these ligaments usually involves a significant force, such as a fall while skiing or a direct impact to the side of the leg.

 Hamstring Injuries - Rupture or strain of the hamstring tendons as they insert into the back of the knee.

 Iliotibial Band Syndrome - ITBS is an overuse problem that is often seen in bicyclists, runners, and long-distance walkers.
 It causes pain on the outside of the knee just above the joint.

 Meniscal Injuries - In younger people, the meniscus is fairly tough and rubbery, and tears usually occur as a result of a forceful twisting injury.
 The meniscus grows weaker with age, and meniscal tears can occur in aging adults as the result of fairly minor injuries, even from the up-and-down motion of squatting.

-Osteoarthritis of the Knee - OA is sometimes referred to as degenerative, or wear and tear, arthritis.
+OA Knee - OA is sometimes referred to as degenerative, or wear and tear, arthritis.
 OA commonly affects the knee joint.